theprantadutta/freeway/README.md

 Without a valid API key, requests return `401 Unauthorized`.

+**Note**: Swagger/OpenAPI docs are disabled in production for security.

 ## Scoring Algorithm

 Models are ranked using a weighted scoring system (0-100 points):